C. S. Cooper Law Firm, Ltd. logo

 New Minnesota law will require employers to have Section 125 Plans

-The A new law taking effect July 1, 2009 will require Minnesota employers with 11 or more current full-time equivalent employees in the state to establish and maintain a Section 125 Plan.
-An employer can opt out of the requirement if it sends a form to the commissioner of commerce certifying that it has received education and information on the advantages of Section 125 Plans, and checks a box stating that it is opting out of the requirement.
+A law that went into effect July 1, 2009 requires Minnesota employers with 11 or more current full-time equivalent employees in the state to establish and maintain a Section 125 Plan.
+An employer can opt out of the requirement if it completes and submits a Department of Commerce form certifying that it has received education and information on the advantages of Section 125 Plans, and checks a box stating that it is opting out of the requirement.

 What is a Section 125 Plan?